astronomer/docs/astro/executors.md

 <!-- Same content in other products -->

 Astro [environment variables](environment-variables.md) marked as secrets are stored in a Kubernetes secret called `env-secrets`.
-To use a secret value in a task running on the KubernetesExecutor, mount the secret to the Pod running the task.
+To use a secret value in a task running on the Kubernetes executor, you pull the value from `env-secrets` and mount it to the Pod running your task as a new Kubernetes Secret.

 1. Add the following import to your DAG file: